11 pop culture phenoms we said goodbye to in 2018

 #MeToo momentum

-Despite Moonves’s ouster and the Cosby verdict, #MeToo lost some of its momentum in 2018.
+Despite Moonves’s ouster and the Cosby verdict, #MeToo lost some of its power in 2018.
 The backlash was swift, accelerated by a poorly reported exposé on alleged sex pest Aziz Ansari.
 Although it didn’t kill the movement, it slowed things down.
-More than a year after the downfall of Harvey Weinstein, things have changed somewhat but asshole men can still get away with asshole behavior (Ahem, Brett Kavanaugh, ahem) and #MeToo is not quite the bro-pocalypse the naysayers and Bari Weisses of the world feared.
+More than a year after the downfall of Harvey Weinstein, men still have a lot to lose by abusing their power, but it’s become clear that asshole men can indeed still get away with asshole behavior (Ahem, Brett Kavanaugh, ahem.) #MeToo is turning out to be not quite the bro-pocalypse the naysayers and Bari Weisses of the world feared.

 Governor Cynthia Nixon